 Rhytidectomy (Facelift) Scottsdale

-As time passes us by, the skin on our faces and necks start to loosen and sag.
-Fine lines on the forehead turn into creases and then deeper folds, and crow’s feet start to form around the corners of the eyes.
+As time passes by, the skin on our faces and necks starts to loosen and sag.
+Fine lines on the forehead turn into creases and then deeper folds, and the crow’s feet start to form around the corners of the eyes.
 Vertical folds or the dreaded double chin may emerge, and the jawline will turn into jowls.

 - Is a facelift right for you?

 - Deciding on a Facelift